York Avenue

-York Avenue, Sutton Place, and Sutton Place South are the names of segments of a north–south thoroughfare in the Yorkville, Lenox Hill, and Sutton Place neighborhoods of the East Side of Manhattan, in New York City.
+York Avenue is a north–south thoroughfare in the Yorkville and Lenox Hill neighborhoods of the East Side of Manhattan, in New York City.
 York Avenue runs from 59th to 92nd Streets through eastern Lenox Hill and Yorkville on the Upper East Side.
-Sutton Place and Sutton Place South run through their namesake neighborhood along the East River and south of the Queensboro Bridge.
-Sutton Place South runs from 57th to 53rd Streets.
-Unlike most north–south streets in Manhattan, building address numbers along Sutton Place South increase when headed south.
-Sutton Place runs from 57th to 59th Streets.
-The streets are considered among the city's most affluent, and both portions are known for upscale apartments, much like the rest of the Upper East Side.
+South of 59th Street, the avenue turns into Sutton Place, which runs to 57th Street, and Sutton Place South, which runs from 57th to 53rd Street.
 Addresses on York Avenue are continuous with that of Avenue A in the Alphabet City neighborhood, starting in the 1100 series and rising to the 1700 series.
-Addresses on Sutton Place and Sutton Place South do not follow the usual pattern in Manhattan.